Socialism in New Zealand

 Socialism in New Zealand had little traction in early colonial New Zealand but developed as a political movement around the beginning of the 20th century.
 Much of socialism's early growth was found in the labour movement.

 The extent to which socialism plays a part in modern New Zealand politics depends on which definitions of socialist are used, but few mainstream politicians would describe themselves using the word "socialist".
 The term "social-democrat" is more common, but the general "left-wing" or "centre-left" are used far more frequently.
 New Zealand has a complicated assortment of socialist causes and organisations.
 Some of these play a considerable role in public activism, such as the anti-war movement; other groups are strongly committed to socialist revolution.

 Several prominent political parties in New Zealand, such as the New Zealand Labour Party, have historical links to socialism but are not generally considered socialist today due to their acceptance of a capitalist economy.
-More likely to receive this label are the small Marxist organisations that exist outside the political mainstream, such as Organise Aotearoa, the International Socialist Organisation, Socialist Aotearoa, or the Communist Party of Aotearoa.
+More likely to receive this label are the small Marxist organisations that exist outside the political mainstream, such as Organise Aotearoa, the International Socialist Organisation, Socialist Aotearoa.